Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 = WooCommerce =

-Broadcast is capable of handling WooCommerce products.
+Broadcast is capable of handling simple WooCommerce products.

-1. In the Broadcast custom post type settings: Add "product"
+1. In the Broadcast custom post type settings: Add "product".
+2. Save the product normally first.
-2. When broadcasting, select custom fields and taxonomies.
+3. Then broadcast, selecting the custom fields and taxonomies checkboxes.

 This will broadcast all normal product settings: SKU, price, etc.

-If your products have variations, want to sync stock, want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.
+If your products have variations, a product image gallery, want to sync stock, want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

-If you have a product gallery, use the <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments</a> add-on to broadcast the "_product_image_gallery" custom field.

-Need your PDF vouchers synced upon each purchase?
-See the WooCommerce extras in the premium add-on pack.

 = WPML Sitepress =